 Jane Chambers Playwriting Graduate Student Award

-Linda's new solo show "Perfect Love" debuted at the United Solo Festival in NYC in September 2018 and was presented by Dixon Place in April 2019.
-She will be performing it at the Cherry Lane Theatre in NYC in May, 2020 as part of a group of solo shows, TrueStoriesPlay.com directed by Gretchen Cryer.
+Linda's new solo show "Perfect Love", directed by Gretchen Cryer, debuted at the United Solo Festival in NYC in September 2018 and was presented by Dixon Place in April 2019 and the Poor Mouth Theatre Company in November, 2019.

 Her screenplay Learning to Drive was the Grand Prize winner of 2013 StoryPros Awards Screenplay Contest.